 Civilian Staff Team

-Civilian Volunteer Marissa Weir-Catnoir has always had the military as an integral role in her life as her father was in the Navy out on the East coast.
+Civilian Volunteer Marissa Weir-Cotnoir is Safety Officer and Assistant Supply Officer.
+She has always had the military as an integral role in her life as her father was in the Navy out on the East coast.

-She grew up on a military base where the east coast and military community was home.
+She grew up on a military base on the East coast.
 After moving to Ontario, she missed that community and closeness that she had down east and went in search of something that brought to her that sense of community back.
 She found that in the Cadet program.
-She began volunteering with 105 in 2014 and have taken on the role of Green Star (first year Cadets) Coordinator and the past two years she have worked with the Silver Stars (third year Cadets).
+She began volunteering with 105 in 2014 and has taken many roles including Green Star and Silver Star Coordinator, as well as Admin Officer.

-Civilian Volunteer Brian Clark is the Corps’ Supply Officer and Adjutant.
+Civilian Volunteer Brian Clark is the Supply Officer and Adjutant.

-Civilian Volunteer Diego Perez was a former cadet Regimental Sergeant-Major at the unit, and is currently a soldier with the Toronto Scottish Regiment.
+Civilian Volunteer Diego Perez is the Gold Star Coordinator, working with fourth year cadet.
+He was a former cadet Regimental Sergeant-Major at the unit.

-Diego has been the Assistant Green Star Co-ordinator since December 2017 following his enrollment into the Army Reserves.
-Last Summer he attended the Leadership and Challenge Course in the Rocky Mountain National Cadet Training Centre.
+Diego has worked with several Star Levels since he began volunteering.
+He has attended the Leadership and Challenge Course in the Rocky Mountain National Cadet Training Centre.
 Diego has in previous years participated in Regional Expeditions and this was a great experience for him.
-He thoroughly enjoying the new adventure and challenges that the Reserves provides.